JustSleightly/ToggleHUD/README.md

 ## Contributions

-Shader and Functional Design - `Quantum#0846`
+Shader and Functional Design - `@quantumlot` on discord

-ShaderGUI Editor and Project Design - `JustSleightly#0001`
+ShaderGUI Editor and Project Design - `@justsleightly` on discord